vahtras/moltools/README.md

 #Welcome to moltools!

-Code intended to aid in the analysis of calculations of water molecules.
+Code intended to aid in the analysis of calculations of molecules.

     Right now porting from dalton_tools.git

+## Current features:

+MM properties for QMMM available for some molecules as templates.

+Generation of a polymer from a monomer unit.

 ## Installation: